JRCSTU/jrcstu-forge/README.md

                             + miniconda3, notepadplusplus, totalcommander, cmder, nodejs, git, docker
                             + chromium, firefox, edge (selenium-drivers)
                             + IDEs: vscode, pycharm
+    conda/
+        +--recipes/     folders containing `meta.yaml` files etc that build co2mpas
+        |               (or its dependent libs) as pure-conda packages,
+        |               needed for *constructor* installer.
+        +--constructs/

-## Virtualbox & Vagrant Installation
+## 1. Virtualbox & Vagrant Installation

-- Do only once in your Host PC, with AdminRights/Root:
+- Do only once in your Host PC (Linux, MacOS, Windows), with AdminRights/Root:
   - Install Virtualbox + GuestAdditions (+optional: extras)
   - Install Vagrant
     The 2st time you launch the win10 image, it will install these plugins: